maglichito/fragpeek-support/README.md

 # Fragpeek Support & Feedback

 Welcome to the official support page for **Fragpeek**.
-Fragpeek is designed to bring your FACEIT stats and competitive insights directly to your iOS device.
+Fragpeek is designed to bring your FACEIT stats and competitive insights directly to your mobile device.

 ---